-All SEND parents are naturally and understandably worried and concerned about their child’s difficulties.
-All parents of children with disabilities remain “on alert”.
-It is a natural and instinctive response for SEND parents to have and it is developed so that parents can become fully attuned with their child and their additional needs.
-When SEND parents are on alert it is a functional and adaptive response and it is necessary.
+All parents are naturally and understandably worried and concerned about their child’s difficulties.
+All parents of children who have more frequent stress responses, or falls, or illnesses, remain “on alert”.
+It is a natural and instinctive response for parents to have and it is developed so that parents can become fully attuned with all of their child’s needs.
+When parents are on alert, it is a functional and adaptive response and it is necessary.

-Attending most events; medical appointments, parks, social activities, is often very stressful.
+Attending medical appointments, parks, social activities, can often very stressful.
 Lots of additional planning and support is needed and for parents this usually means never being able to fully relax.
-This can feel quite difficult for family and friends of SEND parents and in itself can lead to conflictual feelings.

-The other beautiful facet in labelling SEND parents as anxious; is the gender factor.
+Another concern I have with labelling parents as anxious; is the gender factor.
 We rarely hear the phrase “Dad was observed as being particularly anxious”.
 Infact Dad’s words and Dad’s responses often seem to remain unreported and invisible.

-The irony of all of this is that very often it is the systemic and societal battles that SEND parents have to endure, that ultimately take their toll on parents’ mental health.
-This is not due to the needs of their child or the challenges their child faces, but due to systemic failure to provide support and failure to withhold ill informed criticism and judgement.
+The irony of all of this is that very often it is the systemic and societal battles that parents have to endure, that ultimately take their toll on their emotional wellbeing.
+Struggles often arise much less from any challenges their child faces, and much more in response to the systemic failures to provide support.

 If you enjoyed reading this article, you may want to follow on Facebook too:

-Many of us will have heard similar phrases in relation to how our neurodiverse children cope with playgroups, school and other complex multisensory environments.
+Many of us will have heard similar phrases in relation to how our neurodivergent children ‘cope’ with playgroups, school and other complex multisensory environments.